Melzer's reagent: Composition

 Melzer's reagent is an aqueous solution of chloral hydrate, potassium iodide, and iodine.
-Václav Melzer's original formulation was given as an solution of 20 g water, 1.5 g potassium iodide, and 0.5 g iodine, with a portion of this mixture combined as needed in a 1:1 ratio with chloral hydrate.
+Václav Melzer's original formulation was given as a solution of 20 g water, 1.5 g potassium iodide, and 0.5 g iodine, with a portion of this mixture combined as needed in a 1:1 ratio with chloral hydrate.
 This formula would yield a mixture of 50% chloral hydrate, 45.5% water, 3.4% potassium iodide, and 1.1% iodine.
 Although all formulas for Melzer's reagent use the same four compounds, subsequent authors have often considerably altered the proportions of iodine and potassium iodide found in the reagent.
 Depending on the formulation, modern versions range from approximately 2.4-3.6% potassium iodide and 0.73–1.2% iodine (the ratio of potassium iodide to iodine typically ranges from 2:1 to 3.3:1), with the remainder of the solution being about 50% chloral hydrate and 50% water.

 Melzer's is hazardous if ingested due to the presence of iodine and chloral hydrate.
 Due to the legal status of chloral hydrate, Melzer's reagent is difficult to obtain in the United States.